jjansen512/SlackChannelAutomator/README.md

 - The user enters information in the input form, including airport code, region, and channel details.
 - Once submitted, the extension:
   - Sends a POST request containing the payload via a secure HTTPS connection and an API key.
-    - Option to send the POST request to AWS lambda for added security or directly to the Slack webhook.
+    - There's an option to send the POST request to AWS lambda for added security or directly to the Slack webhook.
-  - The handle-slack-channel function parses the payload and reads the data.
-  - Depending on the content of the payload, the handle-slack-channel function will interact with the Slack API/write the Slack commands to create a channel, invite users, and add a channel topic, if configured to do so.
-- The front-end receives a response from the back-end, with either a completion message and a link to the channel or an error message.